Haitian Bridge Alliance

 The Haitian Bridge Alliance is a US nonprofit working on behalf of Haitian and other black immigrants to the United States.
-They have offices in San Diego, CA and Tijuana, Mexico.
+They have offices in San Diego, California, and Tijuana, Mexico.
 It was founded by Pethou Archange and Guerline M. Jozef.
 Ms Jozef is the current director.

 In 2022, the Alliance sought to end Title 42, a US policy that, during a health emergency, "allows border officials to expel migrants back to Mexico or their home countries without offering them the opportunity to be screened for asylum eligibility."
 The policy has since been terminated due to the end of the COVID-19 emergency.

 The Alliance has also created a fund to pay the bond of black migrants, such as Haitians, who are in immigration detention.
 They have also covered the costs of funerals for Haitians that have died at the US-Mexico border.

 Awards

 In 2021, the Alliance won the Robert F. Kennedy Human Rights award for their work with migrants at the US-Mexico border.